 In that, you are the same as everyone else; no more and no less.

 You have a right to be here.
-You have a right to the necessities of life,
+You have a right to the necessities of life, including food, shelter, warmth and companionship.

+You have a right to stand tall.
+Accept your individuality.
 Be honest about it, for your individuality is who you are.

-what your beliefs may be, or where you come from, you have a right to
+You have a right to be respected.
+No matter what you look like, what your beliefs may be, or where you come from, you have a right to be free from persecution.

 You have a right to strive for what you value.